AnonymousKitty/204-Project/README.md

 ## Structure

 * `documents`: Contains folders for both of your draft and final submissions.
 README.md files are included in both.
-* `run.py`: General wrapper script that you can choose to use or not.
-Only requirement is that you implement the one function inside of there for the auto-checks.
+* `run.py`: This is where the model is being built and solved.
 * `test.py`: Run this file to confirm that your submission has everything required.
 This essentially just means it will check for the right files and sufficient theory size.